VenusProtocol/compound-v2-subgraph/README.md

 # Venus-Subgraph

+> [!IMPORTANT]
+> This repo is archived.
+The Venus Core Pool subgraph has moved to the [monorepo](https://github.com/VenusProtocol/subgraphs) with all the Venus Protocol subgraphs.

 [Venus](https://venus.io/) is an open-source protocol for algorithmic, efficient Money Markets on the Binance Smart Chain.
 This Subgraph ingests the contracts of Venus protocol.

 ## Networks and Performance